Schulich-Ignite/website/content/blog/how to cheat at css.md

 |Sakura | Has a [bookmarklet](https://oxal.org/projects/sakura/#:~:text=If%20so%2C%20enable,projects/sakura/bookmark), and is super simple to use | https://oxal.org/projects/sakura/ |
 |awsm.css | semantic CSS + a few themes to let you spice things up a bit | https://igoradamenko.github.io/awsm.css/ |

+#### Cons of Semantic CSS

+While nice and simple there are a few potential issues with semantic CSS:

+- It usually only handles the bear minimum, but even then many tags are unstyled
+- While many support themeing, a lot of them require [scss](#sassscss) to do it which adds complexity
+- Many of them have dark themes, but they are seperate stylesheets instead of just [data variables](https://schulichignite.com/blog/taking-your-html-elements-further/#data-values), which wastes resources to load

 ### Boilerplate